matteoxpo/T03D03/README.md

     The function of the lock's circle usually looks like this: x^2 + y^2 = 25.
     So, good luck to you, "human"!
 I hope to see you in the next room.
 Hehe.

 ***== Quest 7 received.
-Create an src/crack.c program that receives two floating-point numbers and outputs "GOTCHA" if the coordinates of the point are inside the circle, and "MISS" otherwise. ==***
+Create an src/crack.c program that receives two floating-point numbers and outputs "GOTCHA" if the coordinates of the point are inside the circle, and "MISS" otherwise.
+Provide for entering only numbers - in case of an error, output n/a ==***

 ***LOADING…***